cezarmezzalira/fligth_log_book/README.md

 - _Flight Log Details Screen_: Shows detailed information about a specific flight log and includes a button to show the route map.

 - _Route Map Screen_: Displays a map visualizing the travel route with a line from the departure airport to the arrival airport.

+## Other Features

+- State management with GetX
+- API REST Client Retrofit
+- Local SQLite Database with Drift
+- Used Google Maps to show the route map
+- Environment variables with dart-defines

+Link vídeo preview: <https://youtu.be/8Fslh4RE_T8>